37 Fundraising Options for Global Mental Health

 Fundsforngos.org, Grants and Resources for Sustainability

-Fundsforngos.org is an online initiative, working for the sustainability of NGOs by increasing their access to donors, resources, and skills.
+Fundsforngos.org is a great online initiative, working for the sustainability of NGOs by increasing their access to donors, resources, and skills.
 It uses technology to spread knowledge and increase capacity.

 Roos Korste, psychologist, training, blogger